 Existing contracts are grandfathered.

-Selection Metrics / Criteria
+PCO Selection Metrics / Criteria

-Wireless Chairs SC will maintain a template of selection metrics and criteria and post it on mentor.
-This may be the same as the RFP/Selection Metrics used by IEEE802 EC possibly modified to meet specific Wireless Interim requirements, or a new document.
+A template of the PCO selection metrics and criteria, shall be maintained by the Meeting Venue Manager.
+This may be the same as the RFP/Selection Metrics used by the IEEE802 EC, possibly modified to meet specific Wireless Interim requirements, or a new document.

-Annex A Rules for operating with joint treasury
+Annex A: Rules for operating with joint treasury

 (This is a copy of the rules from the IEEE 802 LMSC Operations Manual, see https://grouper.ieee.org/groups//802/devdocs.shtml .
 It is repeated here for convenience.
 Always check the LMSC web site for the latest rules).